Quantum Error Correction with Quantum Autoencoders: Discussion and Outlook

-In summary, our work shows that QAEs could serve as a versatile tool for autonomous quantum error correction of a wide variety of error sources and characteristics.
+In summary, our work shows that QAEs could serve as a versatile tool for autonomous quantum error correction of a wide variety of error sources and characteristics in a quantum memory.
 The QAE framework is especially attractive for experimental setups where in-sequence measurements with real-time feedback as required for the conventional QEC approach are not readily available or inefficient.
-Possible future work could include the investigation of fault-tolerant designs of QAEs for quantum error correction.
-Additionally, an extensive comparison of quantum autoencoders with other autonomous QEC proposals would be interesting.
-Moreover, the analysis of QAEs being used for error correction with topological codes is an interesting direction of research.
-In that context, QAEs might serve as basic units for quantum error correction that could be combined with standard QEC protocols at a higher level of the quantum computer control stack.
+Thus, a comparison of quantum autoencoders with other autonomous QEC proposals would be interesting.
+Furthermore, possible future work could include the investigation of fault-tolerant designs of QAEs for quantum error correction to extend their applicability beyond the quantum memory setting.
+In this context, one could also imagine logical qubits corrected by QAEs being used as low-level autonomously running units that are trained to deal with the dominant error sources of a given architecture.
+Those could then form building blocks of more complex established QEC codes, in analogy to concatenating basic few-qubit codes with more advanced codes \cite{cross2009} or using bosonic codes as building blocks for scalable QEC schemes \cite{terhal2020}.

 \onecolumngrid